 In nine seasons, Fisher has coached 16 all-conference players in the MAC, Patriot League and Mountain West Conference, along with three players of the year and four newcomers of the year.
 From 2002-03, he served as a teaching tennis professional at the Mid-Town Tennis Club in Chicago.

 Fisher played collegiately at Ferris State (1997-2000) in Big Rapids, Mich.
 He was ranked among the individual top-25 in the NCAA Division II standings during his career, and the Bulldogs advanced to the "Sweet Sixteen" of the NCAA Championships in every campaign.
 He was named to the Great Lakes Intercollegiate Conference All-Conference team in his final three seasons (1998, 1999 and 2000).

 Fisher graduated from FSU in 2001 with a bachelor's of science in marketing and professional tennis management.
 Following his playing career, Fisher participated in professional satellite and the futures circuit in the United States, Mexico and Europe, from 1998-2001.
 He earned both his United States Tennis Association (USTA) certified professional tennis certificate and USTA Level I Sports Science Certification, in 2001.

-Fisher is married to the former Tegan Reist, and the couple have two children, three year old son, Jack, and one year old, Eloise.
+Fisher is married to the former Tegan Reist, and the couple have two children, four year old son, Jack, and two year old, Eloise.